danahagist/danahagist.github.io/_posts/2013-02-07-meditation.md

 Do you think there is value in being able to see more, to notice subtlety or change your perspective by quieting your busy mind?
 If you're anything like I am, you probably think there is immense value there.
 The world is often busy and chaotic, throwing decisions, challenges and stiumlation at us constantly.
 Being able to actually find sanctuary internally is a huge gift that you can benefit greatly from.

 # Countless Inspirational Humans and Leaders have had Similar Journeys

+# How I Recommend Others Get Started in Meditation
+1 hour sessions not recommended.
+Box breathing, body scan, other guided.